Thoth SDK

 THOTH_JAMF_COMPUTER_ID / JAMF_COMPUTER_IDOptionalJamf managed-device override for endpoint identity

-THOTH_APEX_DOMAINOptionalApex domain used in derived URLs (default: atensecurity.com)
+THOTH_APEX_DOMAINOptionalApex domain used in derived URLs (set to your tenant domain)

 THOTH_ENVOptionalEndpoint environment (prod default)